spidasoftware/installer/README.md

 A complete installation is completed by running the following command on the server

-`sudo curl https://raw.githubusercontent.com/spidasoftware/installer/master/install | bash -s default uname email password`
+`sudo curl https://raw.githubusercontent.com/spidasoftware/installer/master/install | bash -s default uname email pword`